 9. Blue Bird Garage Market

 The bohemian flair of this beachside suburb is captured at this characterful market which, true to Muizenberg’s quirky nature, is situated in an old postal plane hangar.
-Artisans, artists, bakers and brewers gather every Friday evening for a vibrant night market that brings to mind New York’s buzzy East Village.
+Artisans, artists, bakers and brewers gather every Wednesday, Thursday and Friday evening for a vibrant night market that brings to mind New York’s buzzy East Village.
 In addition to the delicious food on offer, the market boasts a delightful range of books, clothes, jewellery, ceramics and more!

 Why you’ll love it The unique venue gives the Blue Bird Garage Market an urban edge, while the laidback vibe makes it a perfect family outing.
 Children will have plenty to keep them occupied, with their own play area that includes a jungle gym.

 Dog-friendly?
 Yes, but please keep them on a leash.

 - KT’s Kitchen for the tastiest brownies, cakes and cheesecakes

 - Craft beer on tap and local wines